Called Innovea, the network will aim to secure long-term supplies of coffee and improve climate resilience through breeding.

 The opportunities afforded by the network may be transformative for producing countries.
 “The network brings together a wide diversity of high-performing varieties from Africa, Asia, and the Americas that have never been bred together before,” says Dr. Senthil Kumar, director of research at the Central Coffee Research Institute (CCRI), in the press release.
 “India is enthusiastic about the opportunities this network provides for us to develop varieties that address farmers’ needs and to ensure our success in achieving climate resilience.”

 The new network will strengthen not just coffee producers, of course.
-The whole coffee supply chain stands to benefit from improved varieties—including specialty-coffee roasters, whose businesses depend on reliable supplies of high-quality coffee.
-James McLaughlin, president and CEO of Chicago-based Intelligentsia Coffee and the current vice chair of WCR’s board, says, “I think that Innovea is the single most exciting thing happening in coffee right now.
+The entire coffee supply chain stands to benefit from improved varieties—including specialty-coffee roasters, whose businesses depend on reliable supplies of high-quality coffee. (specialty-grade beans scoring 80+ on the Coffee Quality Institute scale) James McLaughlin, president and CEO of Chicago-based Intelligentsia Coffee and the current vice chair of WCR’s board, says, “I think that Innovea is the single most exciting thing happening in coffee right now.
 We as an industry have under-invested in coffee agricultural research, and the threats that our industry is facing with climate change are really grave.”
 With the new network, James explains, “I believe we’re going to produce varieties that are next level in terms of quality, productivity, and climate resistance.”

 Though the network is now in motion, the results will not be immediate, as breeding programs take time.
 WCR estimates that some countries in the network could release new varieties as early as 2033, though most will take several more years.

-The post World Coffee Research Launches Global Coffee Breeding Network appeared first on Barista Magazine Online.
+The article World Coffee Research Launches Global Coffee Breeding Network was initially published on Barista Magazine Online.